esperanca/personal_website/src/posts/weeknotes-042.md

   - secretflavours
   - servicedesign
 ---
-A lot happened - 9 months since the last post!
-I now live in Valencia, working in healthcare again and trying by best to find balance and joy in life.
+A lot happened since the last post last year!
+I now live in Valencia, I have a new job working in healthcare (again) and doing my best to find balance and joy in life.

 ## Top 3 links